2022–23 Ulster Rugby season: Autumn international break

-Second block
+Domestic second block

 After the international break, Ulster had a comfortable home win over Zebre Parma, with Tom Stewart scoring two tries.
 They then travelled to Leinster, and led the league leaders at half time, before Leinster fought back to win the game 38–29.
 This began a three-game losing streak, as Ulster lost their opening two games in the Champions Cup.
 After poor weather caused travel disruption, they capitulated 39–0 away to Sale Sharks.
 A frozen pitch at Ravenhill meant Ulster's home game against reigning champions La Rochelle had to be relocated to Dublin's Aviva Stadium at the last minute, with the match played behind closed doors.
 La Rochelle built a 29-0 half-time lead, but Ulster improved enough in the second half to earn two bonus points in a 29–36 defeat.
 Returning to the URC, Ulster halted their losing streak with a close away win against Connacht, featuring another two-try display from Tom Stewart.
 After last-minute defeats to Munster (during which flanker Sean Reffell made a URC record 42 tackles, and tighthead prop Marty Moore's season was ended by an anterior cruciate ligament injury) and Benetton in the URC and La Rochelle in the Champions Cup, Ulster secured qualification for the last 16 of the Champions Cup with a home win over Sale.
 They reached the Six Nations break with a bonus point home win against the Stormers, sitting at third in the URC table and second in the Irish shield.

 Academy lock Harry Sheridan made his senior debut in the away defeat to La Rochelle.